JulioGuillermo/godeep/README.md

 # GODEEP

-This is a library to provide a tensor system to make complex operations throw a computational graph.
+This is a library to provide a tensor system to make complex operations through a computational graph.

-It also provide a model and differents layers to make neural networks.
+It also provides a model and differents layers to make neural networks.

 ## Tensor system

-In the tensor system you can store all kind of vectors or multidimensional matrix throw the TensorMat type.
+In the tensor system you can store all kind of vectors or multidimensional matrix through the TensorMat type.
 And you can make many operations on them.

-You can also specified the tensor data type, it support float32, float64, int16, int32 and int64.
+You can also specify the tensor data type, it support float32, float64, int16, int32 and int64.

 ### Vectors

-There are different ways to create a vector, here some examples:
+There are different ways to create a vector, here are some examples:

 ```go
 // Creating a vector with the given 4 values